ALLENJ-q/Allen-Jeong/README.md

             transform: scale(1.1);
         }

-        /* Placeholder for projects without images */ .image-placeholder {
+        /* Placeholder for when you don't have images yet */ .image-placeholder {
             width: 100%;
             height: 100%;